 After a week, they’ve made three-hundred dollars.
 Subtract the invested capital of two-hundred dollars, they made a hundred dollar profit.

 You divide the dividend, one-hundred dollars, by the total capital, two-hundred dollars.
-That gets us a fifty-percent ROIC, which is a pretty amazing return!
+That gets us a fifty-percent ROIC, which is a pretty amazing capital gain return!

 ROIC is a measure of how effectively a company uses the money invested in its operations.